-Actually, the old Windows Photo Viewer exists in all Windows 10, but it might only supports opening of images in .tif or .tiff format, by default.
+Actually, the old Windows Photo Viewer exists in all Windows 10, but it might only support the opening of images in .tif or .tiff format, by default.
 That’s why when you try to open an image in .jpg, .jpeg, or .png format, Windows Photo Viewer does not appear in the “Open with” menu.
-Fortunately, you can manually add Windows Photo Viewer to Open with menu, by editing Registry.
+Fortunately, you can manually add Windows Photo Viewer to Open with a menu by editing Registry.
 Steps are as follows.

 Add Windows Photo Viewer to “Open with” menu in Windows 10

 Step 1: Open Registry Editor in Windows 10.

 Step 2: In the Registry Editor, navigate to the key: Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Photo Viewer\Capabilities\FileAssociations.
 With the “FileAssociations” key selected, you can see two string values named .tif and .tiff, which means the Windows Photo Viewer now only can open images in .tif or .tiff.